ajrcarey/pdfium-render/examples/README.md

 ## Bundling for WASM

 Since `pdfium-render` does not include Pdfium itself, an external pre-packaged WASM build of `pdfium` is required.
-Suitable builds are available from [https://github.com/paulo-coutinho/pdfium-lib/releases].
+Suitable builds are available from https://github.com/paulo-coutinho/pdfium-lib/releases.

 * Build the WASM module for the sample: `cargo install wasm-pack && wasm-pack build examples/ --target no-modules`.
 This creates a WASM module and supporting Javascript files in `examples/pkg`.
 * Copy the `pdfium_render_wasm_example.js` and `pdfium_render_wasm_example_bg.wasm` files from `examples/pkg/` into a release folder.
-* Download a pre-packaged WASM build from [https://github.com/paulo-coutinho/pdfium-lib/releases] and extract the `release/node/pdfium.js` and `release/node/pdfium.wasm` files into your release folder.
+* Download a pre-packaged WASM build from https://github.com/paulo-coutinho/pdfium-lib/releases and extract the `release/node/pdfium.js` and `release/node/pdfium.wasm` files into your release folder.
-* Copy the `index.html` and `pdfium_render.js` files from `examples` into your release folder.
+* Copy the `index.html` file from `examples` into your release folder.
 * Optionally copy the `serve.sh` file from `examples` into your release folder; this is a tiny script that will spin up a Python webserver for you.
 You can ignore this if you have another way of serving the files.
 * Serve the content from your release folder using a webserver or by running `serve.sh`.
-If you use `serve.sh`, then the content will be available at [http://localhost:4000].
+If you use `serve.sh`, then the content will be available at http://localhost:4000.

 You should see the sizes of each individual page in `test/form-test.pdf` logged to the Javascript console, and the first page in the file will be rendered into an HTML canvas element.

+Comments in the `index.html` explain how to instantiate both the compiled Pdfium and the example WASM modules and bind them together dynamically at run time.
+The basic recipe is simple:

+* Load and instantiate the Pdfium WASM module first
+* Once Pdfium is instantiated, load and instantiate the WASM module for your compiled Rust application
+* Once your WASM module is instantiated, call `pdf-render`'s exported `initialize_pdfium_render()` function, passing it the Pdfium WASM module